 Fea says that Adams “was convinced that God was a patriot” and that he was on the side of American progress.
 “If colonists were not virtuous and continued in their sin, God would not bless their pursuit of independence.”[16]
 He once said, “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”[17]

 This is a strange argument for Adams to make since he believed that God could not be known.[18]
-If God cannot be known, then how can Adams know that God is a patriot and that he always fights freedom?
-Adams was a man of his time (the Enlightenment), and because of this a good God had to be on the side of those who believed in reason.
-Essentially Adams (and others like him) created God in their own image.
+If God cannot be known, then how can Adams know that God is a patriot and that he always fights for freedom?
+Adams was a man of his time (the Enlightenment), and because of this, a good God had to be on the side of those who believed in reason.
+Essentially, Adams (and others like him) created God in their own image.

 Conclusion